How to publish a song

 The potential benefit of co-publishing is, of course, that advance.
 This is a lump sum paid to a songwriter or composer upfront.

 Sub-publishing is a partnership with another publisher.
 They will look after pitching, collection and administration in other territories.
-Different from a co-publishing deal, sub-publishers act more like an overseas agent for their partner’s catalogue.
-They take a cut of the royalties they collect, but don’t own any of the rights.
+Different from a co-publishing deal, sub-publishers act more like overseas agents for their partner’s catalog.
+They take a cut of the royalties they collect but don’t own any of the rights.